cyberflamingo/exobrain/collection-methods.md

 irb :002 > arr.select { |num| num < 3 }
 => [1, 2]
 ```

+On `line 2` we are calling the `select` method on the array assigned to local
+variable `arr`, passing in the `{}` block as an argument.
+The block is
+executed once for every element of the collection, passing in that element as a
+parameter.
+Afterwards, the `select` method returns a new collection of element
+for which the return value of the `{}` block evaluates to true.

 On this example, the expression returns true for the first two elements (`1`
 and `2`); `#select` returns them in a new array.